 Market liberalism utilizes circular reasoning.
 Klein hinted at the circular reasoning of market liberalism in the statement above.
 Faith in the power of the free market is both the founding premise and the conclusion of the argument.
 This circular reasoning is at work in Milton Friedman’s Capitalism and Freedom.
 Friedman was the University of Chicago economist who is most responsible for modern arguments against government interference in the market.
 His thesis is that we need to have a free market if we are going to preserve political freedom; but he defines freedom as the absence of state coercion in the free market.
 This is called begging the question.
 He defines freedom in a way that presumes the truth of his thesis.
 That is fine for faith, but do we really want to base an economy on someone’s beliefs?

 Finally, market liberalism tends to deny evidence.
 This is perhaps the most obvious and distressing sign that market liberalism is more faith than fact.
 It is an ideology.
 Christian fundamentalists today deny evolution, exercising selective reasoning when it comes to the fossil record.
-Likewise I hear market liberals today deny that deregulation of the market and greater tax breaks for the wealthy are not the cause of the economic calamity of 2008, whose effects we still experience today.
+Likewise I hear market liberals today deny that deregulation of the market and greater tax breaks for the wealthy are the cause of the economic calamity of 2008, whose effects we still experience today.
 Instead, they double-down.
-The problem was too much bungling regulation of the market.
+According to market liberals, the problem was too much bungling regulation of the market.
 Get out of the way, they say, and let the market do its job.

 In other words, “Thy kingdom come!”